Sonic The Hedgehog finally gets a special move... 25 years on

 Sega’s most illustrious character returns in all of his 16-bit glory this spring with the release of Sonic Mania - only this time the iconic blue hedgehog has some new moves.

-While the Sega-made 2D title takes its inspiration from the MegaDrive/Genesis classics of the early 1990s, it doesn’t mean the developers haven’t looked to add to his repertoire.
+While the Sega-made 2D title takes its inspiration from the MegaDrive/Genesis classics of the early 1990s, developers are still adding to Sonic's rather limited repertoire of run, jump and spin.

 "Tails flies, Knuckles can glide and climb.
 Sonic had nothing,” Sega's Aaron Webber told Engadget.